george-theocharis/Kolosseum/README.md

     Rules can be found here: https://katalyst.codurance.com/leap-year
 3. **Roman Numerals**
     * Third kata solving out will be the roman numerals.
 It's a medium sized kata that one coulde feel ready to solve after the first two.
+Rules can be found here: https://katalyst.codurance.com/roman-numerals3. **Roman Numerals**
+4. **String Calculator**
-Rules can be found here: https://katalyst.codurance.com/roman-numerals
+   * Next kata will be the string calculator numerals.
+Rules can be found here: https://katalyst.codurance.com/string-calculator